-According to Hootsuite, approximately 3.48 billion people, or 45% of the world’s population, uses social media with a million people joining social media platforms every day.
-In a world connected through the internet, social media has put the ante up on the ways in which we communicate through audio, pictures, videos, and more through the ability to connect through and around content.
+According to Hootsuite, approximately 3.48 billion people, or 45% of the world’s population, use social media, with a million more joining different platforms every day.
+In a world connected through the internet, social media has upped the ante on the ways in which we communicate through audio, pictures, videos, and more via the ability to connect through and around content.
 However, social media has not only been embraced by individuals.
 Hootsuite also reports that approximately 90% of brands also use social media with the majority managing anywhere from four to ten different social profiles.

-Social media is a fantastic tool for brands to reach people to drive brand awareness and, of course, sales.
-However, it needs to be used properly and social media etiquette does matter in being able to get the most from it.
+Social media is a fantastic tool for brands to reach people and drive brand awareness and, of course, sales.
+However, it needs to be used properly and social media etiquette does matter in being able to get the most from the investment.
 Below are seven considerations all brands need to be aware of before harnessing social media for their business.

-2. Stay on Brand - There is quite a lot that takes place on social media.
-You’ll find everything from funny videos to inspirational quotes to industry-specific tips to “questions of the day”.
-Not only is there a lot of variety what the content brands publish to social media, but there are also a lot of people who do it VERY well and it can be tempting to experiment.
+2. Stay on Brand There is quite a lot that takes place on social media.
+You’ll find everything from funny videos to inspirational quotes to industry-specific tips to “questions of the day.”
+Not only is there a lot of variety in what gets published to social media, but there are also a lot of people who do it VERY well and it can be tempting to experiment.
 There’s nothing wrong with experimenting and trying out new content ideas.
 However, in doing so it can be very easy to deviate from your brand.
-This is particularly crucial with highly-visual platforms such as Pinterest and Instagram where the aesthetics of the entire feed in itself can attract and engage new followers who may be unfamiliar with the brand.
-It can also be confusing for your existing followers who have come to identify your brand with certain elements to see too much experimentation from you.
+This is particularly crucial with highly-visual platforms such as Pinterest and Instagram where the aesthetics of the entire feed itself can attract and engage new followers who may be unfamiliar with the brand.
+It can also be confusing for your existing followers who have come to identify your brand with certain elements, to see too much experimentation from you.

-4. Address Relevant Topics - While scheduling on social media makes marketing’s job much easier, from time to time, you will want to address both relevant topics while they are trending.
-Catching on to a trending topic can help you capture a new audience who may be engulfed with that particular piece of news and all the content surrounding it at the time.
-Additionally, should it be nationwide or international news, such as the Royal Wedding or a lethal natural disaster, posting with business as usual may come across as tone deaf to the rest of society who may be observing an event together for better or for worse.
-This doesn’t use include trending topics.
+4. Address Relevant Topics While scheduling on social media makes marketing’s job much easier, from time to time, you will want to address relevant topics while they are trending.
+Catching on to a trending topic can help you capture a new audience who may be engulfed in that particular piece of news and all the content surrounding it.
+Additionally, should it be nationwide or international news, such as the Royal Wedding or a natural disaster, posting business as usual may come across as tone deaf to the rest of society who may be observing an event together for better or for worse.
 For instance, many brands have altered their logos for the month of June to incorporate rainbows in observance of Pride Month.
 These have been well thought out campaigns that address something relevant to their audiences that many brands want to voice their support for.

-7. Prioritize Communication Over Selling - Most people spend time on social media for a way to connect with others, spend their leisure time, or to find interesting content.
+7. Prioritize Communication Over Selling Most people spend time on social media for a way to connect with others, relax and enjoy their spare time, or to find interesting content.
 While social media is an excellent way to obtain sales, most people do not want to be bombarded with advertisements while browsing through social media.
 Instead, companies should focus on brand promotion and communication and, on occasion, focus on some direct sales pitches and advertisements.
 People who become more familiar with and loyal to your brand will ultimately be more likely to purchase when you do put out something to sell.